-As of March 31, 2010 and March 31, 2009, the plan assets have been primarily invested in government securities.
+As of March 31, 2011 and March 31, 2010, the plan assets have been primarily invested in government securities.
 The estimates of future salary increases, considered in actuarial valuation, take account of inflation, seniority, promotion and other relevant factors such as supply and demand factors in the employment market.

 Effective July 1, 2007, the Company revised the employee death benefits provided under the gratuity plan, and included all eligible employees under a consolidated term insurance cover.
-Accordingly, the obligations under the gratuity plan reduced by Rs.37 crore, which is being amortised on a straight line basis to the net Profit and Loss account over 10 years representing the average future service period of the employees.
-The unamortized liability as at March 31, 2010 and March 31, 2009 amounted to Rs.
-26 crore and Rs.
-29 crore, respectively and is disclosed under "Current Liabilities".
+Accordingly, the obligations under the gratuity plan reduced by ₹37 crore, which is being amortised on a straight line basis to the Profit and Loss account over 10 years representing the average future service period of the employees.
+The unamortized liability as at March 31, 2011 and March 31, 2010 amounted to ₹22 crore and ₹26 crore, respectively and is disclosed under "Current Liabilities".

-$The group expects to contribute approximately Rs.\ 61\ crore to the gratuity trusts during fiscal\ 2011.$
+The group expects to contribute approximately ₹106 crore to the gratuity trusts during fiscal 2012.